 Welcome to the Valley Fever Center for Excellence’s website.
 Here we try to provide reliable and timely information about coccidioidomycosis, the medical name for Valley fever.
-As part of the 2020 Valley Fever Awareness Week activities, I am initiating this “Message from the Center Director” section on our homepage and plan to change it several times per year as new information bears highlighting.
-Hopefully, this will prove useful to readers.

 John Galgiani MD

 1. Wieden MA, Lundergan LL, Blum J, Delgado KL, Coolbaugh R, Howard R, Peng T, Pugh E, Reis N, Theis J, Galgiani JN.
 Detection of coccidioidal antibodies by 33-kDa spherule antigen, Coccidioides EIA, and standard serologic tests in sera from patients evaluated for coccidioidomycosis.
 J Infect Dis.
 1996;173:1273-7.

 2. Chang DC, Anderson S, Wannemuehler K, Engelthaler DM, Erhart L, Sunenshine RH, Burwell LA, Park BJ.
 Testing for coccidioidomycosis among patients with community-acquired pneumonia.
 Emerg Infect Dis.
 2008;14(7):1053-9.
 Epub 2008/07/05. doi: 10.3201/eid1407.070832.
 PubMed PMID: 18598625; PMCID: PMC2600364.

 3. Khan MA, Brady S, Komatsu KK.
 Testing for coccidioidomycosis in emergency departments in Arizona.
 Med Mycol.
 2018;56(7):3.
 Epub 2017/12/12. doi: 10.1093/mmy/myx112.
 PubMed PMID: 29228363.